-During the course of your work, you may be asked by a client about how to submit a complaint about a privacy violation or other matter at the Health Agency.
+During the course of your work, you may be asked by a client about how to submit a complaint about a privacy violation or other matter.
 In addition, you may need to report an incident about a breach that you committed or an incident involving others.